kirangeofran/tp/docs/DeveloperGuide.md

 4. User component: Represents library users and tracks their borrowed books.

 ##### Class-Level
-At the class level for the "relete command" in the BookMarked application, several classes are involved in the process of returning a book from the library's inventory.
+At the class level for the "return command" in the BookMarked application, several classes are involved in the process of returning a book from the library's inventory.
 Here's what each class does:

 1. Book Class: Represents a book with properties like name, isAvailable, and methods to mark the book as returned.